 - Formulated with hydrating oat kernel extract, this product keeps your baby’s skin and hair soft and soothed.

 - The light fresh scent is not too strong.

 - Is not as natural as it portrays itself to be.
 Some of the ingredients are less than optimal, especially in a baby product.

 - The bottle itself is not made in a way that affords a good grip for slippery hands.

 - A pump-top would have been much easier to use and to get the exact amount out of.

 - Some people prefer unscented products.

 Please note, baby products should not cause any allergy or irritation to your baby.
-If you observe any rashes developing on your baby’s body or any discomfort experienced on the skin after using the product, immediately discontinue using it, and you may wish to consult a doctor in case of such incidents.
+If you observe any rash developing on your baby’s body, stop using it immediately.
+Consult a doctor in the case of an incident like this.